zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

   than a simple task list, but requires less structure than a full-blown enterprise software project.
 * [Confluence](https://www.atlassian.com/software/confluence): Some say
-  it’s a wiki; I think it’s a “write-only” database.
+  it’s a wiki; I think it’s a “*write-only*” database.
 * [Jira](https://www.atlassian.com/software/jira): I wish it doesn’t exist.
 * [Things](https://culturedcode.com/things/): I used to use it; it’s still a great tool.
 I stopped using it in lieu of **Agenda**.